gflohr/anki-chess-opening-trainer/README.md

 an updated version again, that gets merged into the existing deck.
 Your progress will be preserved to the extent possible.

+*Important!* The PGN file must be in UTF-8 encoding!

 ## Copyright

 This is free software.
 Copyright © 2023, Guido Flohr <guido.flohr@cantanea.com>,